TristanCacqueray/tristancacqueray.github.io/content/blog/switching-to-ergo-keyboard.md

 I have also realized that the layout I was using didn't have the `%` key.
 Perhaps there is a combo to send this symbol, but since I'm aiming for a 44keys layout, and the one I copied was a 42keys layout, I had a spare key to use for `%`.
-I am not sure it's a good idea to do such change as I believe the default layout is well thought out.
+I am not sure it's a good idea to do such change as I believe the layout technomancy created is well thought out.
 But I guess it's fine to try changing one key at a time and see if it works better.

 I forgot to mention yesterday that while ergonomics was the primary reason for using such a keyboard,